AFRICAN DIASPORA ON THE INTERNET

 - Fisk University, The John Hope and Aurelia E. Franklin Library: Special Collections and Archives (Nashville, Tennessee)This page features a list of over 32 named collections (Charles Chestnut, Aaron Douglas, W.E.B.
 DuBois, Fisk Jubilee Singers, Langston Hughes, James Weldon Johnson, Scott Joplin, J.A.
 Rogers, etc.), with brief descriptions, and information about access for researchers.

-- FORCV.com Pa nu fika mas unidu.
-(Boston, Massachusetts, USA)A multi-media news and community portal --in Portuguese, Kriolu, and English-- for Cape Verdian Americans and "friends of Cape Verde."
+- FORCV on Facebook Pa nu fika mas unidu.
+(Boston, Massachusetts, USA)A multi-media, community news organization --in Portuguese, Kriolu, and English-- for Cape Verdian Americans and "friends of Cape Verde."

 - France.
 Assemblée Nationale: Reconnaissance de l'esclavage comme crime contre l'humanité (Loi no. 2001-434 du 21 mai 2001) (Paris)